apache/nuttx/fs/cromfs/README.txt

    CONFIG_LIBC_LZF=y

+   NOTE: This should be selected automatically when CONFIG_FS_CROMFS is enabled.

 2. Enable the CROMFS file system:

    CONFIG_FS_CROMFS=y

-3. Enable the apps/examples/cromfs example if you like:
+3. Enable the apps/examples/cromfs example:

    CONFIG_EXAMPLES_CROMFS=y

+   Or the apps/examples/elf example if you like:

+   CONFIG_EXAMPLES_ELF=y
+   CONFIG_EXAMPLES_ELF_CROMFS=y

    Or implement your own custom CROMFS file system that example as a guideline.